Buying your first home explained

 - Proof of identity, like your passport

-If you compare mortgages with us, we’ll show you all the types of mortgage available, how much your monthly repayments could be and the fees you might have to pay, to help you decide on a mortgage that’s right for you.
+If you compare mortgages with us, we’ll show you all the types of mortgage available.
+These include fixed-rate mortgages (usually two-five years) or variable rate mortgages such as discounted or tracker rates.
+You can select your repayment type (repayment or interest only), and the length of the mortgage term.
+We’ll show you how much your monthly repayments would be and the fees you would have to pay, to help you decide on a mortgage that’s right for you.

-Read our guide to first-time buyer mortgages to learn about all the key stages of getting a mortgage.
+Read our guide to first-time buyer mortgages to learn about all the key stages of getting a mortgage offer.

 All applications are subject to status and lending criteria and are based on your individual circumstances.
 Applicants must be 18+ and a UK resident.